Planned

 Why doesn't EDDM exist in PostKnock yet?

 Honest answer: building the right wizard takes engineering time.
 EDDM has its own size requirements (must be at least 6.125×11.5 to qualify), carrier-route selection logic, and a different USPS submission flow.
 Doing it badly is worse than not doing it.
-We're testing the Lob EDDM API and carrier-route filtering now.
+We're prototyping EDDM (carrier-route filtering, route picker UI) with our print/mail subprocessor.

 How is EDDM priced?